 If there are small bait fish around, you may want to focus on fishing around them.

-If you are under a bridge and it is very sunny and hot summer day, you may want to fish on the shady side of the Shady side of the bridge columnsbridge columns (Crappies are ambush feeders and like to stay in the shadows).
+If you are under a bridge and it is very sunny and hot summer day, you may want to fish on the shady side of the bridge columns (Crappies are ambush feeders and like to stay in the shadows).

 I see way too many fishermen/women who have all their gear ready to go as soon as they get to the lake.
 They put their stuff down and start to fish without paying attention to their surroundings.
 When they do this they may miss good opportunities.